delvtech/agent0/docs/source/autoapi/elfpy/utils/sim_utils/index.rst

                            NOTE: the market apr will not have this target value until the init_lp agent trades, or the share & bond reserves are explicitly set
    :type target_pool_apr: float
+   :param trade_fee_percent: portion of trades to be collected as fees for LPers, expressed as a decimal
+   :type trade_fee_percent: float
-   :param fee_percent: portion of outputs to be collected as fees for LPers, expressed as a decimal
+   :param redemption_fee_percent: portion of redemptions to be collected as fees for LPers, expressed as a decimal
-   :type fee_percent: float
+   :type redemption_fee_percent: float
    :param token_duration: how much time between token minting and expiry, in fractions of a year (e.g. 0.5 is 6 months)
    :type token_duration: float
    :param vault_apr: valut apr per day for the duration of the simulation